Crazy Facts about Solar Energy

 Based on the analysis that Lazard Levelized Cost of Energy carried out, solar energy costs can be as low as 4.2 cents per kWh.
 This is cheaper than almost all options for fossil-fuel-powered machines.
 Natural gas is the cheapest fossil fuel option, costing around 7.5 cents per kWh.

-Depending on where you want to produce your solar energy, it can be cheaper compared to natural gas, coal, nuclear, and diesel.
+Depending on where you want to produce your solar energy, it can be cheaper than natural gas, coal, nuclear, and diesel.
 Now it will not be too long before solar energy blows away all forms of fossil fuels on a cost basis.

 5. Provides More Than 20% Efficiency